Vietnam.vn - Nền tảng quảng bá Việt Nam

 The lawsuit seeks to recover money the U.S. government spent responding to the disaster and clearing the wreckage of the Dali and bridge debris from Baltimore Harbor to reopen the waterway in June.

-The agreement “ensures that the federal cleanup costs at the Fort McHenry Channel are borne by Grace Ocean and Synergy, rather than passed on to American taxpayers,” said Benjamin Mizer, deputy general counsel for the Justice Department.
+The agreement “ensures that the federal cleanup costs at the Fort McHenry Channel are borne by Grace Ocean and Synergy, rather than passed on to American taxpayers,” said Benjamin Mizer, Deputy Attorney General of the Justice Department.

-The Dali lost power several times before crashing into a bridge on the Patapsco River on the morning of March 26, according to a report from the National Transportation Safety Board in May.
+The Dali lost power several times before crashing into the Patapsco River bridge on the morning of March 26, according to a report from the National Transportation Safety Board in May.
 The FBI opened a criminal investigation into the incident in April.

 The Justice Department lawsuit is part of a legal action brought by Grace Ocean and Synergy to limit their liability for the accident to $44 million, an amount that Justice Department officials described as “grossly inadequate.”